schleuder/schleuder-website/docs/index.md

 ### Schleuder API

 The Schleuder API is provided by `schleuder-api-daemon`.
-Configuration clients (Webschleuder, SchleuderConf) use it to access information about lists, subscriptions, and keys.
+Configuration clients (schleuder-web, SchleuderConf) use it to access information about lists, subscriptions, and keys.
 As you probably want to at least use SchleuderConf from localhost, setting up schleuder-api-daemon is useful even without remote clients.

 {: .note}
 Schleuder does **not** use schleuder-api-daemon to process emails.